 Charges may be filed when police allege someone traveled — or attempted to travel — to meet a minor after online communication.

-Many internet sex crime cases originate from sting operations conducted by:
+Many internet sex crime cases originate from proactive sting operations conducted by:

 • Federal authorities